Gas Cooker Installation Cost

 Existing Gas Connection

 If you are simply replacing your old gas cooker, then all the engineer needs to do is to detach the gas connection from the old cooker and connect it to the new cooker.
-The job can get complicated if the cooker is being installed in a new position, which is common in a kitchen renovation.

 In this instance, the tradesman may charge extra to install a new gas connection which could add on around £300 to £1000 onto the overall cost.

-What Does Installing a Gas Cooker Entail?
+What Does Installing a Gas Cooker Involve?

 The following guide will help you understand the process of hiring a gas safe engineer to install a gas cooker in your kitchen.